Putting The Basics of Strategic Nonprofit Governance to Work in Your Nonprofit Organization

 I want you to know how much I appreciated the class and how valuable it was for me.
 As a life-long learner and a long-time director, I have attended many trainings over the years … This training was targeted at a high level, filled with pearls of wisdom that made me stop and think, and timely for the issues our organization is dealing with.
 I truly benefited from and found inspiration in each session.
 Having board members share in the learning is such a great benefit!– Patty Belmonte CEO, Hands On Children’s Museum

-Board Chairs Academy provides 21 hours of in-class instruction.
-With three representatives, the hourly training cost amounts to $23 to $28 per hour.
-For six representatives, the amounts lower to $15 to $18 per hour.
-There is no board training program on the market that can match the intensity, comprehensiveness, materials, incremental learning processes, and outcomes of Third Sector Company’s Board Chairs Academy.
-Board Chairs Academy participants also gain access to an additional three-hour leadership succession planning workshop offered several times during the course of the Academy.
+No board training program on the market can match the intensity, comprehensiveness, materials, incremental learning processes, and outcomes of Third Sector Company’s Board Chairs Academy.
+Our participants also gain access to an additional three-hour leadership succession planning workshop that’s offered several times during the course of the academy.

 The Board Chair Academy Seminars